aplanchu/qMRI-CAO/tools/logs/concrete_autoencoder/README.md

 This directory stores temporary directories in relation to folders with hyperparameters for the running scripts.
-Furthermore, if a there is an error when running the script, the temporary folder stays in this directory.
+Furthermore, if there is an error when running the script, the temporary folder stays in this directory.